Modernbeast02/Hackathon_CompCrew-UIET/README.md

 Ujjawal Gupta
 Ankur Gupta**

 Techstack Used:
 Express Javascript
 CSS
 MonoDB -> Schema 1) Medicine Schema 2)User Schema

 Medicines which were uploaded by donor were stored in the donor's object itself in the form of vector which had schema of Medicine!!

-Javascript

 ![image](https://user-images.githubusercontent.com/96478912/189491368-35625e5d-ac3e-4e58-8ae0-f8874f2dc60b.png)